glacials/twos.dev/src/cold/apple.md

 Beyond these rare issues I'm very happy with iMessage.

-Ecosystem effects of iMessage include automatically entering SMS 2FA codes on any device.
+Ecosystem effects of iMessage include rich embedded media from all other Apple products like Photos, Music, and Maps, and automatically entering SMS 2FA codes on any device.

 {{ img
    "Signing into a website on macOS using the SMS 2FA code from iPhone."